clay-doc/clay-oven/README.md

 1. Read your configuration file (`clay.yaml` by default).
 2. Scan the documents directory (`./docs` by default) for files and folders.
+3. Load directory metadata (`dir-meta.yaml` by default).
+4. Check for environment variable overrides and prompt for confirmation.
-3. Generate Clay structure files from the scanned content.
+5. Generate Clay structure files from the scanned content.
-4. Modify a Clay distribution bundle to include the generated structure and config.
+6. Download and modify a Clay distribution bundle to include the generated structure and config.
-5. Output the final bundle to the output directory (`./output` by default).
+7. Output the final bundle to the output directory (`./output` by default).

 ## CLI Arguments